venovako/KogAcc/README.md

 On antoher \*nix OS where GNU `make` is not the default one, run ``gmake help`` instead.

 On Windows, run ``nmake help`` in the Intel oneAPI command prompt.

+This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).